jorgehatccrma/pelican-feathers/README.md

 On each article, it is possible to specify a `Picture` variable in the metadata.
 This picture will be automatically used in the post list (a thumbnail will be automatically created if the advthumbnailer plugin is installed/used) and also in the article view (see `DISPLAY_PICTURE_IN_ARTICLE`).

+## Features

+ - Responsive tables!

 ## Customization

 Pre-compiled CSS files are provided with the theme.
 If you decide to change them, instead of editing them directly, I recommend editing the SCSS files (look in `static/scss`) and use `libsass` to compile the CSS files.

+### Theme development

+Edit the files in `static/scss` and then simply run `python make_css.py` from this (the root) folder.

+### Inside a Project

-To automate this process, add the following lines to `pelicanconf.py`:
+To automate this process when using the theme in a specific project, add the following lines to `pelicanconf.py`:

     import os
     import sass
     sass.compile(dirname=(os.path.join(THEME,'static/scss'),
                           os.path.join(THEME,'static/css')))
+    sass.compile(dirname=(os.path.join(THEME,'static/font-awesome-4.3.0/scss'),
+                          os.path.join(THEME,'static/fonts')))